pwwang/biopipen/docs/processes.md

         - `apikey` : The api key for E-utils
         	- Without API key, we can only query 3 time in a second
         	- With it, we can do 10.
+        - `sleep`  : Sleep sometime after job done.
+Default: `0.15`
+        	- Because of the limit of # queries/sec, we need to sleep sometime after the job is done
+        	- At the same time, we also have to limit # jobs to run at the same time. typically: `pNCBI.forks = 10`
         - `db`     : The database to query.
 Default: `pubmed`.
 Available databases:
         	- annotinfo, assembly, biocollections, bioproject, biosample, biosystems, blastdbinfo, books,
         	- cdd, clinvar, clone, dbvar, gap, gapplus, gds, gencoll, gene, genome, geoprofiles, grasp, gtr,